Part 3/8: SCA Industry Challenges - Low-tech Phones and Fallback Options

-- An older alternative - no longer is legal in Europe - is to use printed listings of TAN codes.
-Surprisingly some banks have been used this method until the end of last year.
+- An older alternative - no longer legal in Europe - is to use printed listings of TAN codes.
+Surprisingly, some banks have been using this method until the end of last year.

 - A last and perhaps obvious alternative is to ask the users to go to a physical bank location, bringing their physical identification with them.

 Each of these solutions has its disadvantages, but there are situations where an automated call to a landline would be a lifesaver, such as if there is an issue with your smartphone.